sciapp/gr-documentation/src/environment_variables.rst

      - Use the **aggplugin** for rendering in the **qtplugin** and **gksqt**

        See also: :ref:`Integrations <integrations>`

    * - ``GKS_PGF_ONLY_CONTENT``
      - Do not write a full TeX document, instead write only definitions and TikZ picture

+   * - ``GKS_PDF_PREVIEW_FIX``
+     - Render images using filled rectangles to workaround a problem with Apple's Preview app, which generally uses bilinear interpolation when rendering images, resulting in blurred output, e.g. when displaying heatmaps

    * - ``GKS_VIDEO_OPTS``
      - Resolution and framerate when using the **videoplugin**